Any parent who has watched their child stay up way past their bedtime toiling

 of homework, but they take forever to do it.

-If this is the case, find an in-home tutor who teaches executive skills
+If this is the case, find an in-home and online tutor who teaches executive skills

 so that your child learns to organize their time, prioritize tasks and

 stay organized.
 Being able to focus for long periods of time to finish

 tasks is a great life skill to learn, so persevere and you will soon have